 In particular, we have the following theorem.

-\begin{thm} Let $\sigma$ be a primitive proper substitution such that the Perron eigenvalue of the incidence matrix is a Pisot number of degree $d+1$.
+\begin{thm} Let $\sigma$ be a primitive proper substitution such that the Perron eigenvalue of the incidence matrix is a unit Pisot number of degree $d+1$.
 Then, the uniquely ergodic subshift $(\Omega_\sigma, S)$ is measurably isomorphic to a domain exchange $(R,E,\lambda)$, with $R \subset \R^{d}$. \end{thm}

-In these results, the hypothesis that $\sigma$ is proper can be replaced by the strong coincidence hypothesis (see~\cite{AI}).
+In these results, the hypothesis that $\sigma$ is proper can be replaced with the strong coincidence hypothesis (see~\cite{AI}).
 Notice that this result is already stated in~\cite{BV}, Theorem~6, but without proof, and it is proven but not stated in~\cite{SW} (they assume additional hypothesis that are not really used in their proof).
-The result could be generalized by avoidind the hypothesis that the Pisot number is unit, by considering $p$-adic spaces, but it would complicate the proof.
+The result could be generalized by avoiding the hypothesis that the Pisot number is a unit by considering $p$-adic spaces, but it would complicate the proof.